UoB-HPC/GW4-Isambard/docs/RequestAccount.md

 ![](https://raw.githubusercontent.com/UoB-HPC/GW4-Isambard/master/docs/images/safe-isambard-request.png)

+The next screen will invite you to request a username before clicking `Request` to submit your application.
+Please note that usernames on Isambard follow a fixed format and we are unable to accomodate specific username requests.

 Your account request will need to approved by the PI for your hosting institution.
 You will receive your login details via email once your account has been approved and created.
+This process may take 1-2 working weeks, depending on availability of the project PI to approve your account.